strapi/rfcs/rfcs/004-notification-flow.md

 # Unresolved questions

-Should this be in the core or as a package?
+Should this be part of the core or live as its own package?